isaacnmm/pestpolicy-hugo2XX/content/posts/best-grub-killer-for-lawns/index.md

 All you need to do is shake it and then apply a skinny layer onto your garden.
 You don't even need to add in any water or mix it to get the job done.
 It can also kill Japanese beetles.
-If you're looking for quick service, you'll be pleased to know that this product can make your garden insect-free in the least amount of time.�While the product is safe for plants, you should use gloves as a precaution.
+If you're looking for quick service, you'll be pleased to know that this product can make your garden insect-free in the least amount of time.While the product is safe for plants, you should use gloves as a precaution.
 In case you have lettuce in your garden, and you have used this product on them, then you need to make sure that you wash the lettuce thoroughly and dont consume it for at least three days.
 Users of this product have rated it is a five-star product with a rating of 73%.
 Pros:
 - Can kill over 65 insects